MathiasRenner/invoiceninja-docker/README.md

 Backup & Restore
 ----------------
+To simplify backup, I recommend to apply a `sudo chmod -R 777` on the `database` folder within `invoiceninja-docker`.
+This folder is created after the first start of InvoiceNinja.
+Afterwards, backup and restore as follows:

-- Backup: All settings for InvoiceNinja are stored in the database, which resides in the folder `invoiceninja-docker/database`.
+- **Backup**: All settings for InvoiceNinja are stored in the database, which resides in the folder `invoiceninja-docker/database`.
 If you copy this folder to a any different location, you have a backup.
-- Restore: The only way to restore all settings is to restore the folder `database` – which is easy and fast.
+- **Restore**: The only way to restore all settings is to restore the folder `database` – which is easy and fast.
 The backup/restore options inside InvoiceNinja don't cover all settings.

 Troublehooting